 The best materials for sealing any ducts are duct mastic and fiber tape.
 It's messy, but it's fast and it always sticks.
+You'll get the best results if you clean the ducts with a wet rag before applying mastic.

-Do not ever use gray fabric "duct tape" - it doesn't really stick to anything for long.
+Do not ever use gray fabric "duct tape".
+It doesn't really stick to anything for long.